 Get legal adviceACTNSWNTQldSATasVicWA about what else is included.

 - The impact of domestic and family violence could be relevant when assessing your contributions to the property pool and to the welfare of the family, and when assessing your current and future circumstances.
-As every case is different, it’s important to get legal adviceACTNSWNTQldSATasVicWA.
+As every case is different, it’s important to get legal advice.

 - It is important to tell your lawyer if you have experienced domestic and family violence as it may change the legal advice they give you, and it allows them to run your case in a safe way.